alphagov/government-service-design-manual/Copy and content/styleguide.md

     familiar resource.

-    If there are style differences for separate sections of the site, you will see a ‘Style differences’ heading under the main content;
+    If there are style differences for separate sections of the site, you will see a 'Style differences' heading under the main content;
     if not, this style is to be used across the whole of GOV.UK.

     1.1 Active voice